The reader will note the basic law on slavery is this:

 Hebrews from crying out to God for justice.
 A technicality perhaps, but small

 things can be very important in God's sight.
-The dividing line beween
+The dividing line between

 employment and slavery may be difficult to pinpoint, but it is the